3 minute read

 2.2 Running Structure Harvester

-One your web browser search for structure harvester, and click the first the search result.
-Next, upload the results.zip file, click harvest to run the Structure Harvester program.
-It can take about few mins to run, however, it definitely depends on your data.
-Once the job is completed, the program outputs the summary of the analysis, the key output to look at is Delta K plot and Evanno table.
+In your web browser, search for structure harvester and click the first search result.
+Next, upload the results.zip file and click harvest to run the Structure Harvester program.
+It can take a few minutes to run depending on your data.
+Once the job is completed, the program outputs the summary of the analysis — the key outputs to examine are the Delta K plot and the Evanno table.

 Run Structure Harvester

-Evanno table highlights the significant k value that is estimated for this genotype data (see below figure).
-For this tutorial data set, the estimated from k is 3 subpopulation which is also supported by the Delta K plot, where a clear peak is see at K = 3 (see Delta K plot below).
+The Evanno table highlights the significant k value estimated for this genotype data (see figure below).
+For this tutorial data set, the estimated k is 3 subpopulations, which is also supported by the Delta K plot where a clear peak is seen at K = 3.

-Therefore the correct bar plot with correct number of sub-population (k) is 3, which can be plotted by following the steps shown in 1.4
+Therefore, the correct bar plot with the correct number of sub-populations (k = 3) can be plotted by following the steps shown in Step 1.4.

 Thank you for reading this tutorial.
 If you have any questions or comments, please let me know by email.